-All members of FHES and visitors are asked to refrain from wearing fragrances into the school.
-Some of our children and adults who have allergies or asthma are highly sensitive to heavy scents and need our cooperation in order to remain healthy.
-Students are to refrain from wearing makeup.
+All members of FHES and visitors are asked to refrain from wearing fragrances to school.
+Some of our children and adults who have allergies or asthma are highly sensitive to heavy scents and need our cooperation to remain healthy.

 SCHOOL DRESS CODE